 FR / "SARA" porte un regard sur l’enfance, l’adolescence et le passage entre les deux.
 Un univers suspendu de rêve éveillé, la série interroge la nature-même du jeune âge en mêlant la documentation du quotidien et la mise en scène de portraits.
 La présence forte de la petite sœur du photographe représente une sorte d’autobiographie ; à travers son expérience, Julia trouve un parallèle avec son propre vécu.
 Elle cherche à saisir ces moments soi-disant banals lorsqu'ils deviennent curieusement particuliers, dégageant une ambiance d’exploration ludique, une sensation de liberté.

-Julia Gat's project, Unschooling, is an autobiographical documentary about her family’s experience with the alternative education method whose name the project borrows.
-Her subjects are those involved in her community; her family and friends.
-Unschooling embraces the subjective experience of the individual in their education, prompting students to make their own choices in study, and take responsibility for themselves.
-It also embraces the changing interests and creativity of children, in comparison to the rigid structure of typical mainstream education.
+Unschooling is an autobiographical documentary project about the alternative education method that Gat experienced growing up.
+Her subjects are those involved in her community; family and friends, as well as other similar communities around the world.
+Unschooling embraces the individual’s experience in their education, prompting children to take responsibility make their own choices in study.
+It also embraces their changing interests and creativity, in comparison to the rigid structure of typical mainstream education.
 Gat’s personal perspective on an alternative education and life-style gives outsiders a glimpse into the uninhibited and exciting world of Unschooling.

 - Henry Amistadi, 2015